GrandpaBond/pxt-flexfx/README.md

 ```
 ## Changing a FlexFX
 Any FlexFX (including the built-in ones) can be freely modified using any of the ``|flexFX:create...|`` blocks, by specifying its **id**.
-The basic rule is that if it exists, it gets changed; otherwwise it is created from scratch.
+The basic rule is that if it exists, it gets changed; otherwise it is created from scratch.
 (Note that the built-in FlexFX sounds have the ids "1", "2", "3", etc.)